Sakkari edges Pegula in 2 tiebreakers to start WTA Finals

-Maybe of more importance to Sakkari: She got to hang out afterward with her parents and grandmother – the first time in 4 1/2 years her mom’s mom had been in the stands to see the 27-year-old from Greece compete.
+For Sakkari, who will face Aryna Sabalenka next, this was of more importance: She got to hang out with her parents and grandmother – the first time in 4 1/2 years her mom’s mom had been in the stands to see the 27-year-old from Greece compete.

 “She was like, ‘Wow.
 That was a very high-level match.’
 She knows tennis really well, because my grandfather was a coach, then my mom was a player, so she traveled with her on the tour.
 It’s not like she’s watching her first tennis match ever,” a beaming Sakkari said.
 “It’s very nice just to have her around.
 To be with her.
 To spend my time a little bit with her and my parents.
 It’s nice, sometimes, to (be with) people that you love and people that are very close to you and were (there) since the beginning.”